chimplie/the-love-geometry/data-engineer/README.md

 Pay attention to the following.
 They are necessary if you want to succeed at this home assignment.

 1. The solution SHOULD come in the form of a code bundle (`*.tgz` or `*.zip`).
-1. The name of the bundle should be `imaginarystan-health-<your full name>-v<version number>`.
+2. The name of the bundle should be `imaginarystan-health-<your full name>-v<version number>`.
 The version number starts from `1`.
 You are allowed to submit multiple versions of the assignment.
 You will be graded only on the latest version of your assignment.
-1. You SHOULD not present this solution publicly.
-This will cause an immediate and inexcusable failure (:
+3. You SHOULD NOT share or post your solution anywhere.
+Failure to comply with this policy will result in immediate disqualification.
-1. There should be an OBVIOUS way to run the project described in the `README.md` provided in the root of the bundle.
+4. There should be an OBVIOUS way to run the project described in the `README.md` provided in the root of the bundle.
 All command line steps should be described as if you are talking to a person without any programming skills.
-1. If the project has prerequisites, you should also provide a how-to manual instructing how to install them.
+5. If the project has prerequisites, you should also provide a how-to manual instructing how to install them.
-1. We want you to use Python 3.6+.
+6. We want you to use Python 3.6+.

 Welcome to Imaginarystan